chenxm1986/cktso/README.md

 + a new memory allocation strategy that reduces memory usage;
 + parallel forward/backward substitutions.

 Please refer to [doc/results.pdf](https://github.com/chenxm1986/cktso/blob/master/doc/results.pdf) for the results of CKTSO and comparisons with other solvers (including both CPU- and GPU-based solvers).
+CKTSO is faster than KLU, NICSLU, Intel MKL PARDISO and two GPU-based sparse solvers for circuit matrices.

 Publications